n0npax/crystal-ball/README.md

 ```yaml
 COMMENT_MSG: "comment message (above failure reason)
 ```
-Multiple regular expressions can be used to validate issue body.
+Multiple regular expressions can be used to validate an issue body.
 Any ENV variable starting with `CRYSTAL_{NO,}MATCH_REGEX` will be used.
-If match does/doesn't exists, issue is consider as invalid and crystal ball will comment.
+If match does/doesn't exists, the issue is considered as invalid and crystal ball will comment it.
 ```yaml
 CRYSTAL_NOMATCH_REGEX_FOO: '^foo$'
 CRYSTAL_MATCH_REGEX_BAR: 'bar{4}'